brillout/goldpage/docs/readme.template.md

 These defaults corresponds to an MPA.

-!INLINE ./snippets/section-footer.md #readme

-## !VAR SPA_APP

-!INLINE ./snippets/app-type-intro.md an SPA
+If you want an SPA
 then:
 - Create a single page with a catch-all route.
 (That is, create only one page config with `route: '/:param*`; all URLs will be routed to this single page.)
 - Use a browser-side routing such as React Router.
 (We elaborate more at !VAR|LINK CONTROL_ROUTING.)

-Note that an MPA is almost always a better alternative than an SPA.
+Note that an MPA is usually a better alternative than an SPA.
 And, by default, Goldpage builds an MPA.
 So, if you want an SPA, this means that you most likely don't have to do anything.
 (AN MPA is basically the same than an SPA but with server-side routing and code-splitting.)